 Acceptable & Unacceptable Food Ingredients Brochure

-Product Qualities: Favoring whole foods with minimal processing; certified organically grown; verified non-GMO products (refer to our GMO statement); products that do not contain ingredients on our unacceptable ingredients list.
+· Quality Products: We favor whole foods with minimal processing; certified organically grown; verified non-GMO; and without ingredients on our unacceptable ingredients list.

-Commitment to Community: Giving preference to those products grown or produced by small-scale enterprises, and to those grown or produced locally and regionally.
+· Commitment to Community: We give preference to products grown or produced by small scale enterprises and to those grown or produced locally or regionally.

-Fair treatment of workers: Giving preference to products that are produced by workers who are paid fairly and treated fairly in the workplace.
+· Fair Treatment of Workers: We give preference to goods produced by workers who are fairly treated and fairly paid.

-Support for the co-op movement: Giving preference to products produced and distributed by co-ops.
+· Support for the Co-op Movement: We give preference to products made and/or distributed by co-ops.

 Animal Welfare Policy